Tomi Adeloye: Swindon Town

 On 15 July 2022, Adeloye signed for Swindon Town on a two-year deal and made his debut in the 3–0 loss at Harrogate Town.
 Adeloye scored his first goal for Swindon as a substitute in a 2–1 defeat at Newport County.
 On 2 May 2024, Swindon announced the player would be released in the summer when his contract expired.

 Partick Thistle (loan)

 Adeloye returned to Scotland in July 2023 to sign for Scottish Championship club Partick Thistle on a season long loan.

 Adeloye scored his first goal for Partick Thistle in a 4–1 away win over Greenock Morton, adding the 4th goal with a curling shot into the top corner.

 In March 2024, Adeloye suffered a hamstring injury which required surgery, ruling him out for the remainder of the season after coming off the bench and scoring in a 2–2 draw away to Queens Park.

 During his time with Partick Thistle, Adeloye had the best goal to minutes ratio in the league, with an average of 1.55 goals every 90 minutes.

 Greenock Morton

 In February 2025, Adeloye signed a short-term deal with Scottish Championship side Greenock Morton.
+In July 2025, he extended his contract with the club.

+He departed the club following the expiration of his short-term contract in January 2026.
+On 12 March 2026, Adeloye joined TOPLYGA club TransINVEST.